Welcome to the Year Six Page!

 Your class teachers are Miss Wetherill and Miss Shirra.

-UKS2 is supported by Miss McDermott, Mrs Hirst Miss Goodwin and Mrs Mountain.
+UKS2 is supported by Miss McDermott, Mrs Taylor-Ferguson and Mrs Mountain.

 Here you will find useful information about our classes, as well as photographs sharing what we have been doing in school.

 PE days are Tuesdays and Fridays.
-PE kits are to be worn on Tuesdays only.
-(These are our days with the coach.)
+PE kits are to be worn to school on these days.

 We will be aiming to run the fun run (formerly mile run) wherever possible.